SVDiff: Compact Parameter Space for Diffusion Fine-Tuning: Multi-Subject Generation

 \section{Multi-Subject Generation}

-\subsection{User study}
+\subsection{User Study}

 In \cref{tab:multi_user}, we present the results of human evaluation comparing our method (``SVD'') and the full weight fine-tuning method (``Full'').
 For each of the four subject combinations, 1000 ratings were collected.
 Participants were shown two generated images side-by-side and were asked to choose their preferred image or indicate that it was ``hard to decide'' (4.1\%, 1.2\%, 2.1\%, and 2.2\% respectively).
+Visual examples are given in \cref{fig:user_study_sample}.